elliecheshire/Stop_and_Search/README.md

         - csv file of the ethnicity demographics of England and Wales 2021
 - georef-united-kingdom-region-millesime files
         - Shapefiles used for mapping and geographical analysis
+- commit_log.txt
+        - list of all commits to repository

 ## Setup: